pensjonatus/flash-fiction/blog/trying-to-wake-up.md

 ---
-title: 'Trying to Wake Up'
+title: Trying to Wake Up
 date: '2015-06-07'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 Munch, munch, munch, I was eating the meat they prepared for me.
 It was ground